18:54, November 18, 2023

 On November 18, the Department of Culture, Sports and Tourism coordinated with the People's Committee of Buon Ma Thuot City to organize a performance of the Ede groom-welcoming ceremony in Tong Ju village (Ea Kao commune, Buon Ma Thuot City).
 This is a main activity within the framework of the Dak Lak Ethnic Culture Festival 2023.

-According to Ede custom, usually after the farming season, when the days are long and the months are long, the warehouses are full of rice, the house has prepared buffalo, cows, chickens, pigs, etc., the Ede girl can go ask for a husband.
+According to Ede custom, usually after the farming season, when the days are long and the months are plentiful, the warehouses are full of rice, and the family has prepared buffalo, cows, chickens, pigs, etc., the Ede girl can go ask for a husband.

 The Ede women's engagement ceremony includes the following rituals: engagement ceremony (ring-giving ceremony), agreement ceremony on bride-sending procedures, groom-welcoming ceremony, and welcoming the groom into the house.
 The groom's family has the privilege of asking for a dowry and the bride's family must pay all wedding expenses before being able to hold the ceremony to welcome the groom into the house.